Grigory-Rylov/mvp-state-lib/README.md

 View has single public method - onUpdateState() - it received events from presenter.
 Events implements MvpState interface - that is marker interface, inherited from Serializable.
 Your State-models must implements MvpState and its fields must implements Serializable.

+Add compile "com.grishberg:yet-another-mvvm-lib:0.1.0" to your build.gradle in app's folder